-Mark A. Emmert, a director of the Company since 2008, has been the president of the National Collegiate Athletic Association since 2010.
-He served as president of the University of Washington in Seattle, Washington, from 2004 to 2010; as chancellor of Louisiana State University from 1999 to 2004; and chancellor and provost of the University of Connecticut from 1994 to 1999.
+Mark A. Emmert, a director of the Company since 2008, served as the president of the National Collegiate Athletic Association from 2010 until March 2023; as president of the University of Washington in Seattle, Washington, from 2004 to 2010; as chancellor of Louisiana State University from 1999 to 2004; and chancellor and provost of the University of Connecticut from 1994 to 1999.
 Prior to 1994, he was provost and vice president for Academic Affairs at Montana State University and held faculty and administrative positions at the University of Colorado.
 He also is a director of Expeditors International of Washington, Inc. (global logistics services).
 He previously served on the board of directors of Omnicare, Inc. (healthcare services) until 2015.
 Mr. Emmert is a Life Member of the Council on Foreign Relations and is a Fellow of the National Academy of Public Administration.
 He has also been a Fulbright Fellow, a Fellow of the American Council on Education and served on many non-profit boards.
 He is an experienced leader of major organizations, with strong skills in government and international relations, strategic planning and public company executive compensation.

 Sara Grootwassink Lewis

 Sara Grootwassink Lewis, a director of the Company since 2016, founded Lewis Corporate Advisors (capital markets advisory firm) in 2009, where she served as chief executive officer until 2018.
-From 2002 to 2009, she was executive vice president and chief financial officer of Washington Real Estate Investment Trust Company (equity real estate investment trust).
-She was previously the vice president of finance and investor relations at Corporate Office Properties Trust (office and data center real estate investment trust) and sell-side REIT equity analyst with Johnston, Lemon & Co. (financial services).
-Ms. Grootwassink Lewis also serves on the board of directors and chairs the compensation and human capital committee of Healthpeak Properties, Inc. (life science, senior housing and medical office real estate) as well as the board of directors and audit committee (chair) of Everside Health Group, Inc. (healthcare) since March 2021 and the board of Freeport-McMoRan Inc. (mining) since August 2021.
-She previously served on the board of directors of Sun Life Financial, Inc. (global financial services) until May 2021, as well as the boards of PS Business Parks, Inc. (commercial real estate) from 2010 until 2019, CapitalSource Inc. (commercial lending) from 2004 until its acquisition in 2014, Plum Creek Timber Company, Inc. (timber) until its merger with Weyerhaeuser Company in 2016, and Adamas Pharmaceuticals, Inc. (specialty pharmaceuticals) until June 2016.
-Ms. Grootwassink Lewis is on the audit committee council and the corporate governance working group of the Center for Audit Quality and also serves on the board of trustees of the Brookings Institution, where she serves on the Board of Trustees, Executive Committee and chairs the Governance Studies Council; the United States Chamber of Commerce Center for Capital Markets Competitiveness and the advisory council for risk oversight for the National Association of Corporate Directors, where she is a Board Leadership Fellow and delegate for the Advisory Council for Risk Oversight.
+From 2002 to 2009, she was executive vice president and chief financial officer of Washington Real Estate Investment Trust Company (equity REIT).
+She was previously vice president of finance and investor relations at Corporate Office Properties Trust (office and data center REIT) and sell-side REIT equity analyst with Johnston, Lemon & Co. (financial services).
+Ms. Grootwassink Lewis serves on the board of directors and chairs the compensation and human capital committee of Healthpeak Properties, Inc. (life science, senior housing and medical office real estate) and serves on the board and audit committee of Freeport-McMoRan Inc. (mining).
+She previously served on the board and chaired the audit committee of Sun Life Financial, Inc. (global financial services) until May 2021, as well as the boards of PS Business Parks, Inc. (commercial real estate) until 2019, CapitalSource Inc. (commercial lending) until its acquisition in 2014, Plum Creek Timber Company, Inc. (timber) until its merger with Weyerhaeuser Company in 2016, and Adamas Pharmaceuticals, Inc. (specialty pharmaceuticals) until 2016.
+Ms. Grootwassink Lewis is also involved in the following organizations: the Center for Audit Quality, where she serves on the Audit Committee Council; the Brookings Institution, where she serves on the Board of Trustees, Executive Committee and chairs the Governance Studies Council; the United States Chamber of Commerce Center for Capital Markets Competitiveness, where she serves on the Leadership Board; and the National Association of Corporate Directors, where she is a Board Leadership Fellow and delegate for the Advisory Council for Risk Oversight.
 Ms. Grootwassink Lewis also served as a member of the Public Company Accounting Oversight Board Standing Advisory Group from 2015 to 2017.
 Ms. Grootwassink Lewis has extensive executive, financial and real estate industry experience, having served as a senior executive of a publicly traded REIT as well as a member of several public company boards.
 Ms. Grootwassink Lewis also holds a chartered financial analyst designation and is a certified public accountant registered in the state of Illinois.